piqnt/stage.js/README.md

 ### Box (experimental)
 A box resizes to wrap its children.
-It can be applied to tiled/stretched images to create variable size components such as windows and buttons.
+It can be applied to tiled/stretched images to create variable-size components such as windows and buttons.

 ```javascript
 // Create a new box